 These are fair questions.
+They reflect Posner's concern that persons on the insider should not be able to commit a fraud on the market and other investors and get away with it40.
 Yet it is important to address Manne's criticism of any regulation in the area of insider trading.
-Only by doing so will we come to define with greater exactitude the conduct which we classify as unacceptably antisocial and the subcategories of that conduct which we believe should attract the intervention of the law, as distinct from moral denunciation, public editorials and the other passage of information in society which may ultimately help shareholders to know honourable corporate conduct from that of others who seek, when tempted, to feather their own nests.
+Only by doing so will we come to define with greater exactitude the conduct which we classify as unacceptably antisocial and the subcategories of that conduct which we believe should attract the intervention of the law, as distinct from moral denunciation, media editorials and the other passage of information in society which may ultimately help shareholders to know honourable corporate conduct from that of others who seek, when tempted, to feather their own nests.